-The GHI mapping tables will take up space in the GHI database.
-Plan for the additional space.
-You can reduce the amount of space the mapping table uses by decreasing the number of valid GHI backups.
-Load the mapping information only when needed.
+The GHI mapping tables will take up space in the GHI database based upon the number of backups which are loaded at once, which should factor into planning metadata sizing for GHI.
+You can reduce the amount of space the mapping table uses by decreasing the number of valid GHI backups, or by unloading unneeded mapping data.